-Plant certification must be performed by a third-party consultant called an ENERGY STAR Certifier who has been accredited by an EPA-approved Quality Assurance Provider to have met established requirements for training and credentials.
+Plant certification must be performed by a third-party consultant called a Plant Certifier who has been accepted by an EPA-approved Quality Assurance Provider to have met established requirements for training and credentials.
 This process is done once and usually requires a few weeks to complete, concluding with submission of the ENERGY STAR Partnership Agreement to EPA.

 Successful completion of the following eight requirements certifies that the plant can manufacture ENERGY STAR certified homes and establishes the plant as an ENERGY STAR partner:

 The Plant Representative is responsible for hiring a Certifier.
 The Certifier is an independent, third-party consultant certified by an EPA-approved Quality Assurance Provider.
 An organization may apply to the Quality Assurance Provider to be approved as a manufactured housing Certifier for ENERGY STAR.